vshpotter/microsoft-365-docs/copilot/pin-copilot.md

 Global administrators can make changes to Microsoft Copilot pinning settings at any time.
 Changes take up to 48 hours to go into effect.

 > [!NOTE]
 > Users with a license for Microsoft 365 Copilot will have Microsoft Copilot pinned by default.
+Users without a Copilot license will not see Copilot pinned.

 ## User experience